 Award Description The D2L Innovation Award in Teaching and Learning recognizes and celebrates excellence in collaborative teaching and learning in post-secondary education.
 While educators are encouraged to cultivate collaborative approaches to student learning, they must also be encouraged and supported to engage in collaborative teaching.
 Eligibility The Award is open to groups of two or more individuals, at least one of whom must be currently teaching, regardless of discipline or level of appointment.

-Award Criteria Applications are invited from candidates with a demonstrable record of innovation(s) in areas including pedagogical approaches, teaching methods, course design, curriculum development, assessment methods, and various tools or technologies that enhance learning and have had a significant impact. *As retrieved from D2L Innovation Award in Teaching and Learning – STLHE In the space provided, consider the following prompts: Description of the Team: A description of the nature of the team, and what makes the collaboration valuable.
+Award Criteria Applications are invited from candidates with a demonstrable record of innovation(s) in areas including pedagogical approaches, teaching methods, course design, curriculum development, assessment methods, and various tools or technologies that enhance learning and have had a significant impact. *As retrieved from D2L Innovation Award in Teaching and Learning – STLHE In the space provided, consider the following prompts: Description of the Team: A description of the nature of the team and what makes the collaboration valuable.
 Goals of the Project: The intended learning outcomes; challenges met; obstacles overcome.
 Project Description: A clear description of what was done and what students were asked to do; the experiences of students; in the case of a course, the number, level and students involved.
 Impact on Student Learning: Evidence that students learned what was intended; evidence of how collaboration contributed to student learning; and evidence of the lasting effects on students.
 This evidence might include pre- and post-tests, students’ ratings, surveys, focus groups, narrative accounts, visual representations, or letters from colleagues and students.

 Using point form, please describe the nature of the teaching team, and what makes the collaboration valuable.